All companies

 ModelPrice per hourUse case

-Universal-3 Pro Streaming$0.45Highest-accuracy real-time transcription
+Universal-3.5 Pro Realtime (new)$0.45Highest-accuracy real-time transcription

-Speech Understanding Add-ons (per-hour on top of base)
+Speech Understanding (per-hour add-ons)

 FeatureAdd-on pricingNotes